-You have the right to check the accuracy of data held about you and correct any errors.
+Your relative has the right to check the accuracy of data held about them and correct any errors.

 What will happen to the results of the research study?

 They will be published in a medical journal, presented at conferences and lay press where possible.